loldenburg/datalayertest/README.md

 example, `"//positiveInt"` will check `TMSHelper.positiveInt`.
 If the definition of TMSHelper.positiveInt (a positive integer number) ever changes, you don't need to update all test schemas using it.

-In more complex cases, you can use switches to check if a given data layer variable's value matches the given RegEx depending on the given switch Key.
-Example below: Check url_rootDomain and switch on `ut.profile`.
-The `default` allows you to specify a fallback (in case `ut.profile` does not match any of the other values provided).

 Example:

 ```json